History Weblecture for Unit 53

-Read about Marie Curie at the same Centery for History of Physics.
-Note: this article has 5 sections, each with several webpages.
-Pay particular attention to the section on the Discovery of Radium.
+Read about Marie Curie at the same Center for History of Physics.
+Note: this article has several sections.
+Pay particular attention to the Research Breakthroughs pages.

 Number 10, The School of Chemistry and Physics, looking very much as it did in the late 1890s, when the Curies worked here in their lab.